openshift/openshift-origin-design/designs/administrator/4.7/Launguage preferences/index.md

 # Adding language preferences to the OpenShift Console

-In OpenShift 4.7, we introduced support for two new languages - Simplified Chinese and Japanese - with more to come in the future.
+In OpenShift 4.7, we introduced support for three new languages - Simplified Chinese, Japanese and Korean - with more to come in the future.
 As a part of this effort, we added the ability to configure and manage language preferences in the console.

 ## Where to access the new language settings